Demontager/minessh/README.md

 1. Download script to any folder
 2. Make script executable chmod +x mine.sh
-3. Open minessh_config.txt, define mining servers IP and configure pools
+3. Open minessh.conf, define mining servers IP and configure pools
 4. Launch script ./mine.sh
 5. Set up non-password authentication.
-Press 7 and procceed to further instructions.
+Press 6 and procceed to further instructions.
 6. All done.
 You may back to menu and choose desired option.

 *(Optional)*